Anchorm/SoulAnchor/txt/judeans.md

 <a href="bible:eph 2:12-22">eph 2:12-22</a>

 Israel is still very important as we can read in verse 12.
-Those who were alienated from the commmonwealth of Israel are now part of Israel once more under the new covenant with the house of Israel and the house of Judah <a href="bible:Heb 8:8">Heb 8:8</a>.
+Those who were alienated from the commonwealth of Israel are now part of Israel once more under the new covenant with the house of Israel and the house of Judah <a href="bible:Heb 8:8">Heb 8:8</a>.

 The disciples knew about Gods grace for them we can learn from their writings.
 Even though their culture had often become one of looking down upon 'the heathens' as they had become unworthy in their eyes.
 You could not even sit down to eat with them. <a href="bible:Gal 2:12">Gal 2:12</a>.
 The 'true Israelite' Judeans still had the appearance of Israel, but as we can understand from Jesus words, those religious leaders had not the Spirit of God.
 Quite the opposite, they had become hypocrites and power hungry.
 Those who followed them: the blind following the blind. <a href="bible:Mat 15:14">Mat 15:14</a>